Skip to main navigation Skip to search Skip to main content

 Research interests

-Jan Hennings' work has focused on diplomatic practices and Russian-European encounters in the early modern period.
+Jan Hennings' work has focused on diplomatic practices in the early modern period.
 He is currently working on a monograph-length study of Russian-Ottoman relations in the early eighteenth century, exploring the life and office of the first Russian resident ambassador in Istanbul, Peter A. Tolstoi.

 Jan Hennings graduated from the University of Cambridge with a PhD in History.
 Before joining the faculty of CEU, he held a Junior Research Fellowship at St John's College Oxford and taught history as a Visiting Professor and Gerda Henkel Fellow at Sabanci University in Istanbul.
 He offers courses centered around comparative approaches to the history of diplomacy and early modern empires as well as on broader topics on European history, Russia, and the Ottoman world.
 He is an associate editor of the Jahrbücher für Geschichte Osteuropas and serves on the editorial board of Diplomatica: A Journal of Diplomacy and Society.
 Between 2016 and 2021 he was a member of the Junge Akademie at the Berlin-Brandenburg Academy of Sciences and Humanities (BBAW) and the German National Academy of Sciences Leopoldina.
-He spent the year 2020/21 as a research fellow at the Swedish Collegium for Advanced Study (SCAS) and served as the Head of CEU's History Department in 2021-24.
-Currently he is a Key Researcher in the Austrian Cluster of Excellence "EurAsian Transformations".
+He was a fellow in residence at the Swedish Collegium for Advanced Study (SCAS, Uppsala) in 2020-21 and served as Head of CEU's History Department in 2021-24.
+Currently he co-directs the MA program in Museum Studies, a collaboration between CEU and Wien Museum, and is a Key Researcher in the Austrian Cluster of Excellence "EurAsian Transformations".

 Related documents